-This Question considers multimedia gateway architecture and the development of multimedia gateway control protocols for gateways interworking existing networks and new networks as defined by the next-generation network and IPTV groups.
+This Question considers multimedia gateway architecture and the development of multimedia gateway control protocols for gateways interworking existing networks and new networks as defined by the next-generation network and IETF RTCWeb groups.
 Specific study items include the addition of new functionality to the H.248.x sub-series to enable existing and new network nodes to work as a split media gateway controller and media gateway.
-Items of study may also include further work on IP-IP connection models such: QoS control, network address translation (NAT) and firewalling, enhanced conferencing, media streaming control and network access control.
-New functionality may be required for emerging telepresence architectures and protocols and to support gateways to new real time communication architectures from the IETF such as defined in the RTCWEB working group.
+Items of study may also include further work on IP-IP connection models such: QoS control, network address translation (NAT) and firewalling, enhanced conferencing, media streaming control, network access control and secure media transport.
+New functionality is required for emerging telepresence architectures (CLUE) and protocols and to support gateways interworking with new real time communication architectures from the IETF such as defined in the RTCWEB working group.
+Consideration will also be given to the evolution of H.248 with respect to CLOUD based and software defined network (SDN) and Network Virtualisation Function (NVF) architectures.